 In connection with initial public offerings (IPOs), issuers are currently required to publish a prospectus pursuant to both Swiss corporate law (the Swiss Code of Obligations of 30 March 1911 (CO)) and the SIX Listing Rules.
 The requirements of these two regimes are discussed in greater detail below.
-However, it should be noted that the new proposed prospectus regime under FIDLEG includes certain requirements regarding the content of prospectuses, which will need to be reviewed and approved by a competent authority with respect to its completeness, coherence and comprehensibility.
-It is expected that the SIX will be mandated to act as the competent authority to approve prospectuses.
-See Section V, infra, for further information.
+However, it should be noted that the new proposed prospectus regime under FIDLEG includes certain requirements regarding the content of prospectuses, which will need to be reviewed and approved by a competent authority with regard to its completeness, coherence and comprehensibility.
+It is expected that SIX will be mandated to act as the competent authority to approve prospectuses.
+See Section V.